claytonwramsey/fiddler/README.md

 Fiddler uses nightly, unstable Rust, mostly to gain access to LLVM's prefetch intrinsic.
 As a result, you must use the nightly compiler to compile this code.
-The most simple way of doing this is by running `rustup default stable` before proceeding.
+The most simple way of doing this is by running `rustup default nightly` before proceeding.

 To create the main UCI executable, navigate to the root of this repository and